dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 4. it MUST contain a field `tx.to: Account`
 5. it MUST contain a field `tx.meta: Value`

 Note that `tid` refers to the token id.
 The size of the `meta` field expressing the token metadata must be less than the maximum size permitted for inter-canister calls.
-If the metadata is sufficiently small, it is recommended to put the full metadata into the `tx.meta` field, if the metadata is too large, it is recommended to add a hash of the metadata to the `meta` field.
+If the metadata is sufficiently small, it is recommended to add the full metadata into the `tx.meta` field, if the metadata is too large, it is recommended to add a hash of the metadata to the `meta` field.

 ### Burn Block Schema